First time here? Catalog How to Order Tile Site Map Search Contact

 Persian or Indian elephants might bear a howdah or tower on its back, carrying soldiers.
 Anne's elephant has four tusks and cloven hooves.
 I'm not sure what to make of its ribbed trunk.

 Consecrated to the sun, the gryphon has the body of a lion, and the head and wings of an eagle.
-They are fiercer than dragons and more magestic than unicorns.
+They are fiercer than dragons and more majestic than unicorns.
 They hoard gold and treasure and are strong enough to carry away an entire ox.
 Anne's griffin has both eagle claws and lion feet, but this is not the norm.

 The cock is an intelligent bird that can tell time.
 Lions are afraid of a white cock.